Eumaeus/cite_lsj_cex/README.md

 ## Contents

-- **lsj.cex** A Cite Collection of the entries in the LSJ, with accompanying documentation of *a discoverable text property extension* identifying the `entry` property as a having a primtive type `String` and an extended type `Markdown`.
+- **lsj_chicago.cex** A Cite Collection of the entries in the LSJ, with accompanying documentation of *a discoverable text property extension* identifying the `entry` property as a having a primtive type `String` and an extended type `Markdown`.
 URNs for the LSJ collection are, *e.g.* `urn:cts:hmt:lsj.markdown:n51`.
+This is based on the updated *LSJ* data from the University of Chicago.

+- **lsj_perseus.cex** The original data made avaiable by the Perseus Digital Library, converted to Markdown.

 - **lsj.index** A searchable index as tabulated lines, with `#` as the field delimiter.
 The fields are: